-Forward Guidance.-We interpret forward guidance as a monetary policy that commits to keeping the nominal interest rate at zero until there is substantial improvement in the state of the economy.
-Initially, in 2011:III the Fed did not quantify what they meant by "substantial improvement."
+We interpret forward guidance as a monetary policy that commits to keeping the nominal interest rate at zero until there is substantial improvement in the state of the economy.
+Initially, in 2011Q3 the Fed did not quantify what they meant by 'substantial improvement'.
 Instead, they reported how long they thought it would take until economic conditions would have improved substantially.
 In December 2012 the Fed became more explicit about what the state of the economy would have to be for them to consider leaving the ZLB.
 In particular, the Fed said that it would keep the interest rate at zero as long as inflation remains below 2.5 percent and unemployment remains above 6.5 percent.
 They did not commit to any particular action in case one or both of the thresholds are breached.

-In modeling forward guidance we begin with the period, 2011:III-2012:IV.
+In modeling forward guidance we begin with the period, 2011Q3-2012Q4.
 We do not know what the Fed's thresholds were during this period.
-But, we do know that in 2011:III, the Fed announced that it expected the interest rate to remain at zero until mid-2013 (see Campbell et al., 2012).
-According to Swanson and Williams (forthcoming), when the Fed made its announcement, the number of quarters that professional forecasters expected the interest rate to remain at zero jumped from four quarters to seven or more quarters.
-We assume that forecasters believed the Fed's announcement and thought that the nominal interest rate would be zero for about eight quarters.
-Interestingly, Swanson and Williams (forthcoming) also report that forecasters continued to expect the interest rate to remain at zero for seven or more quarters in each month through January 2013.
+But, we do know that in 2011Q3, the Fed announced that it expected the interest rate to remain at zero until mid-2013 (see Campbell, et al., 2012).
+According to Swanson and Williams (2013), when the Fed made its announcement the number of quarters that professional forecasters expected the interest rate to remain at zero jumped from 4 quarters to 7 or more quarters.
+We assume that forecasters believed the Fed's announcement and thought that the nominal interest rate would be zero for about 8 quarters.
+Interestingly, Swanson and Williams (2013) also report that forecasters continued to expect the interest rate to remain at zero for 7 or more quarters in each month through January 2013.
 Clearly, forecasters were repeatedly revising upwards their expectation of how long the ZLB episode would last.
-To capture this scenario in a parsimonious way we assume that in each quarter, beginning in 2011:III and ending in 2012:IV, agents believed the ZLB would remain in force for another eight quarters.
-Thereafter, we suppose that they expected the Fed to revert back to the Taylor rule, (4.6) and (4.7).
+To capture this scenario in a parsimonious way we assume that in each quarter, beginning in 2011Q3 and ending in 2012Q4, agents believed the ZLB would remain in force for another 8 quarters.
+Thereafter, we suppose that they expected the Fed to revert back to the Taylor rule, (5.6) and (5.7).33

-Beginning in 2013:I, we suppose that agents believed the Fed switched to an explicit threshold rule.
+Beginning in 2013Q1, we suppose that agents believed the Fed switched to an explicit threshold rule.
 Specifically, we assume that agents thought the Fed would keep the Federal Funds rate close to zero until either the unemployment rate fell below 6.5 percent or inflation rose above 2.5 percent.
-We assume that as soon as these thresholds are met, the Fed switches back to our estimated Taylor rule, (4.6) and (4.7).
+We assume that as soon as these thresholds are met, the Fed switches back to our estimated Taylor rule, (5.6) and (5.7).
 The latter feature of our rule is an approximation because, as noted above, the Fed did not announce what it would do when the thresholds were met.

-D. Solving the Model
+5.4.
+Solving the Model

-Our specification of monetary policy includes a nonnegativity constraint on the nominal interest rate, as well as regime switching.
-A subset of the latter depends on realizations of endogenous variables.
-We search for a solution to our model in the space of sequences.
-The solution satisfies the equilibrium conditions which take the form of a set of stochastic difference equations that are restricted by initial
+Our specification of monetary policy includes a non-negativity constraint on the nominal interest rate, as well as regime switching.
+A subset of the latter depend on realizations of endogenous variables.
+We search for a solution to our model in the space of sequences.34 The solution satisfies the equilibrium conditions which take the form of a set of stochastic difference equations that are restricted by initial and end-point conditions.
+Our solution strategy makes one approximation: certainty equivalence.
+That is, wherever an expression like $E_t f(x{t+j})$ is encountered, we replace it by $f(E_t x{t+j})$, for j > 0.